-a.
-To determine the length of time a person has been covered under a plan, two plans will be treated as one if the Covered Person was eligible under the second within 24 hours after the first ended.

-b.
-The start of a new plan does not include:

-- 1) A change in the amount or scope of a plan's benefits; - 2) A change in the entity that pays, provides, or administers the plan's benefits; or c.
+- a.
+To determine the length of time a person has been covered under a plan; two plans will be treated as one if the Covered Person was eligible under the second plan within 24 hours after the first ended. - b.
+The start of a new plan does not include: - 1) A change in the amount or scope of a plan's benefits; - 2) A change in the entity that pays, provides, or administers the plan's benefits; or - 3) A change from one type of plan to another (such as from a single employer plan to that of a multiple-employer plan). - c.
 A person's length of time covered under a plan is measured from the person's first date of coverage under that plan.
 If that date is not readily available for a group plan, the date the person first became a member of the group will be used as the date from which to determine the length of time the person's coverage under the present plan has been in force.